 Energy Considerations: A new provision should also be added to EQIP directing USDA to evaluate both short-term and long-term costs and net energy consumption of conservation practices.
-To ensure that EQIP, over the long-term, provides for maximum environmental performance in a cost-effective manner, the new farm bill should establish a priority for EQIP applications which include: (1) conservation practices and farming systems that minimize, over the long-term, the consumption of energy and requirements for maintenance, repair or replacement of high-cost infrastructure; and (2) conservation practices and farming systems that must be transferred off-farm.
+To ensure that EQIP, over the long-term, provides for maximum environmental performance in a cost-effective manner, the new farm bill should establish a priority for EQIP applications which include: (1) conservation practices and farming systems that minimize, over the long-term, the consumption of energy and requirements for maintenance, repair or replacement of high-cost infrastructure; and (2) conservation practices and farming systems that provide for the prevention of pollution and minimize the production of wastes that must be transferred off-farm.